noahwilliamsson/lamatrix/README.md

 Primary development has been made on [Pycom](https://www.pycom.io)'s development boards, including the (obsolete) LoPy 1 and the newer WiPy 3.
 There is also an Arduino [sketch](ArduinoSer2FastLED/ArduinoSer2FastLED.ino) for Teensy 3.1/3.2 boards that implements a custom serial protocol that is spoken by the host software ([main.py](main.py) and [arduinoserialhal.py](arduinoserialhal.py)) that allows the LED matrix to be remotely controlled.

+**Update 2021**: If you want to use this with a Raspberry Pi instead of an MCU running MicroPython, see the issue [Using Raspberry PI directly to 8 x 32 not working?](https://github.com/noahwilliamsson/lamatrix/issues/1).

 ## Building and deploying the MCU